 There is no sign of a slowing in the pace of innovation at the Avio Aero Brindisi plant (the brilliant manufacturing one).
 The end of April saw the installation of a new large multicoating machine, so-called because it uses no fewer than three different Thermal Spray technologies.
-These processes used to be carried out by three different plants, which took up much more space.
+These processes used to be carried out by three different machines, which took up much more space.

 The machine, which has large L-shaped automatic doors about 5 meters high, went into operation at the beginning of May and has already gained approval for the use of 13 powder coatings: the first components processed were a Rear Case of the GE LM2500 gas turbine and a Multi Vane LPC (Low-Pressure Compressor) of the RB199 military engine.
 The aim is to achieve approval for 37 metal and metal alloy powder coatings by the end of October.

 The new machine works by an additive repair technology, because it adds powdered metal to parts, missing fragments or surfaces of aviation engine components or modules.
 At present, for example, tests are ongoing on the case of the LEAP engine, but the plant's large size means it can even handle the largest civil aviation engine LPT cases: like that of the GE9X, 220cm in diameter.
 It can also deal with particularly tall components, such as the HPC (High-Pressure Compressor) of the LM2500 aero-derivative turbine, about 1.32mt in height, or the frame of the LM600 industrial turbine, which weighs 650kg.